State laws on abortion, transgender issues have companies balking on coming to Oklahoma, development official says

 “So you are never going to see us trying to lead a charge or argue one way or another on a social issue,” Osburn said.
 “But what we will do is take data to lawmakers, and so to the extent that we are seeing data trends or we are hearing things, absolutely we pass them along to build a case.”

+“You have to wonder if our lack of investment in things like education, teachers, students, does that play a role?”
+Virgin said in the press release.
+“Does extreme anti-choice and anti-LGBTQ legislation play a role?
+Do these laws create a climate where businesses can’t move to Oklahoma regardless of tax incentives?

+“Democrats say ‘yes’ those things affect our business climate.
+To attract companies to locate in Oklahoma, we must stop attacking the people we want to relocate here — their employees and their families.
+You can’t get businesses to come here with a culture of bigotry and hate.”

-Oklahoma municipalities have only so much say over what happens at the state Capitol.
-Tulsa’s city government, by and large, has charted a much more progressive path when it comes to navigating controversial social issues.
+Tulsa’s city government, by and large, has charted a much more progressive path when it comes to navigating controversial social issues, but Oklahoma municipalities have only so much say over what happens at the state Capitol.

 Kian Kamas, executive director of Partner Tulsa, the city’s economic development arm, said Thursday that the city’s future economic success lies in being a welcoming city.